Year 1 of 5 Osteopathic Degree – Orthopaedic Sports Massage

 Diploma (non-practicing).
 Upon successful completion of this students are then eligible to progress to a part-time 1-year BSc (Hons) programme

-delivered by Nescot, an approved Osteopathic Education Institute in the UK
+delivered by Plymouth Marjon University, an approved Osteopathic Education Institute in the UK

 This 4 +1year pathway will allow students to become OCI recognised Osteopaths.